 - 1.2 miles round trip – BLUE (MacEvoy) to Ramapo Lake.
 You can also go around the lake on an easy woods road or pick up many other trails from the area.
 (About 1.2 miles RT to the lake, more if you wander around the lake)

 - 3.2 miles round trip – BLUE (MacEvoy) to WHITE (Castle) up a bit of steep climb to the ruins of the Van Slyke Castle and water tower.
 From the water tower, there is a view of NYC.

 Our two cents: If you do the short hikes listed, they are easy to moderate.
 We recommend one of the guide books below for more details.
 The long loop is only for experienced hikers in decent shape, and there are a lot of trail intersections to navigate.
 Busy Skyline Drive must be crossed twice.
 While not quite as bad as Frogger, it can be tricky nonetheless.
 Parts of the route do suffer from road noise.

-Books: A shorter variation and map that includes the castle (with a trail map diagram) are in 50 Hikes in New Jersey, Hike of the Week and Take a Hike New York City, a longer route and map diagram can be found in 60 Hikes Within 60 Miles: New York City, and trail descriptions can be found in The New Jersey Walk Book.
+Books: Good, short or moderate length hikes that includes the castle (with a trail map diagram) are in 50 Hikes in New Jersey, Hike of the Week and Take a Hike New York City, a longer route and map diagram can be found in 60 Hikes Within 60 Miles: New York City, and trail descriptions can be found in The New Jersey Walk Book.

 Parking: N41 01.948 W74 15.131